-- A. No rugs, carpets or mats, of any type are permitted. - B. No grills of any type permitted on balconies of high-rise buildings. - C. Nothing is to be hung over or attached to the railing, with the exception of approved satellite dishes. - Only furniture designed for outdoor use is permitted.
+- A. No rugs, carpets or mats, of any type are permitted. - B. No grills of any type permitted on balconies of high-rise buildings. - Nothing is to be hung over or attached to the railing, with the exception of approved satellite dishes. - Only furniture designed for outdoor use is permitted.
 No article may extend higher than 42 inches except potted plants. - E. Plants are permitted but the container in which they are planted must be placed in a dish to prevent water from dripping off of the balcony. - F. Containers are to be located to catch water dripping from air conditioners.
 Empty the container regularly.
 Do not empty containers over the balcony. - G. Clothes drying racks are permitted but are limited to a height of forty-two (42) inches. - H. The balcony is not to be used for storage.
-Cardboard boxes, plastic bags, and other articles not directly related to outdoor living are not permitted, except a plastic weatherproof storage container (42" maximum height and a neutral color) with tight fitting lid is permitted. - Nothing is to be thrown or dropped from the balcony.
-Water and sweepings are to be collected in containers and disposed of inside.
+Cardboard boxes, plastic bags, and other articles not directly related to outdoor living are not permitted, except a plastic weatherproof storage container (42" maximum height and a neutral color) with tight fitting lid is permitted. - I. Nothing is to be thrown or dropped from the balcony.
+Water and sweepings are to be collected in containers and disposed of inside. - High winds can blow items from balconies.
+Insure items susceptible to wind lift are properly secured. - K. Wire, cloth netting or lattice is permitted on the inside of railings in the interest of child and pet safety.
+Installation must be neat and workmanlike.
+Prior approval of the maintenance department is required. - L. Items placed on balcony must not interfere with the means of egress.